mullasuleman/mullasuleman.github.io/projects/salt-pepper-sfmc/README.md

   - Copies an SQL query to the clipboard for the data extension that's currently open.

 ### SFMC-E > Query Studio
-- __Select/Copy fields form Data Extension Search results__
+- __Select/Copy fields from Data Extension Search results__
-  - Use existing Object Explorer tool available in Query Studio to search for a Data Extension.
+  - Use the existing Object Explorer tool available in Query Studio to search for a Data Extension.
-  - Once a Data Extension is selected, this extension will add checkbox to each of the field and add a copy button.
+  - Once a Data Extension is selected, this extension will add a checkbox to each field and add a copy button.
   - Select and copy fields to use in the query.
 - __View/Select/Copy Data View Attributes with alias of your choice__
   - This adds a new Data Views expandable section under the Query editor.
   - Explore each data view, select and copy fields from each data view.
-  - Use Copy All button to copy fields selected across different data views.
+  - Use the Copy All button to copy fields selected across different data views.
   - Copied fields will include an alias.
 For instance `_Click.EventDate` or `_Sent.EventDate`.
 No need to manually add aliases to differentiate the fields.
   - Set a custom alias for each data view as per your liking.
 For instance, `c.EventDate` for _Click data view and `s.EventDate` for _Sent data view.
 - __Query Type Assist (Code suggestion) - BETA__